lakshmi26-u/Hotel-Booking-Cancellation-Prediction/README.md

 ## Part 1 Conclusion

 In Part 1, I cleaned and explored the hotel booking dataset before building any machine learning models.
 I handled missing values, removed duplicates, corrected data types, detected outliers, and created different visualizations to understand the data.
 The cleaned dataset was saved as `cleaned_data.csv`, which will be used in Part 2 and Part 3.
+The remaining parts of this project will focus on building machine learning models, improving model performance, and developing an AI chatbot that predicts hotel booking cancellations using the trained model.